slcnyagmurnew/stream-processing/README.md

   ![RTSDB Visualization](schema/rtsdb-example.png "RTSDB Visualization") <br> <br>

+**Spark ML** pipeline is also added to Processor DAG as a task to use GBT Regression model in forecasting desired IP feature.
+Generated ML model is saved into **src/model** directory with pipeline stages.
+(There is no exact data flow, so it can be assumed that **logs.csv** file always be updated via data flow)

 - **Data Visualization**: Currently, **Apache Superset** service that has PostgreSQL package installed via Dockerfile has been added to Docker environment.
 It will be improved adding forecasting visualization with comparing real data and forecasted data. <br>